rlberry-py/rlberry/docs/basics/userguide/seeding.md

-If you add to this code a [Seeder](rlberry.seeding.seeder.Seeder), use the `set_external_seed` method, and re-run it, you should have the same 'random' numbers everytime.
+If you add to this code a [Seeder](rlberry.seeding.seeder.Seeder), use the `set_external_seed` method, and re-run it, you should have the same 'random' numbers every time.

 ```python
 import torch